-- The BCR is initialized; all defaults are invoked. - Calibration D/A converters are initialized to midrange. - Analog input voltage range is ±10 Volts. - Analog inputs are configured as 32 differential channels. - Input scan clocking is from the Rate-A generator at 20,000 scans per second. - Analog input data coding format is offset binary. - The analog input buffer is reset to empty. - Input rate generator Rate-A is disabled (Rate Generator Register D16 = HI).
+- The BCR is initialized; all register defaults are invoked. - Calibration D/A converters are initialized to midrange. - Analog input voltage range is ±10 Volts. - Analog inputs are configured as 32 differential channels. - Current excitation is enabled for all 32 input channels. - Cascaded Rate-A/B generators provide scan clocking at 50 scans per second. - Input scanning is disabled by the Rate-A generator DISABLE control bit - Analog input data coding format is offset binary. - The analog input buffer is reset to empty.